 How long does it take to recover from wisdom teeth removal?

-The majority of patients recover completely after wisdom tooth surgery in three to four days.
-It might take a week to recuperate if your teeth were impacted or came in at an odd angle.
-Because the wound left behind after surgery will not heal fully for months, an infection might develop weeks after surgery.
+Most patients recover completely after wisdom tooth surgery in three to four days.
+However, if your teeth were impacted or came in at an odd angle, it might take a week to recuperate.
+An infection might develop weeks after surgery because the wound left behind will not heal fully for months.

 Is wisdom tooth extraction painful?

-Because the region will be numb, you should not experience discomfort when your wisdom teeth are extracted.
-If you experience any pain during the operation, inform your dentist or oral surgeon to administer an additional anesthetic.
+You should not experience discomfort when your wisdom teeth are extracted, as they will be numb.
+If you experience pain during the operation, inform your dentist or oral surgeon to administer an additional anaesthetic.
 The length of time it takes to extract the tooth varies.

 Is it necessary to remove wisdom teeth?

-According to the Australian Dental Association, wisdom teeth removal may be required if you notice any of the following changes in the region of your wisdom teeth: Pain.
-Infection of the soft tissue behind the final bottom tooth on several occasions. sacs packed with fluid (cysts).
+According to the Australian Dental Association, wisdom teeth removal may be required if you notice any of the following changes in the region of your wisdom teeth: pain, infection of the soft tissue behind the final bottom tooth on several occasions, or sacs packed with fluid (cysts).

 Does Medicare cover wisdom teeth removal?

-Is Medicare Coverage for Wisdom Tooth Removal?
-The majority of dental treatments, including wisdom teeth extraction, are not covered by Medicare.
-Some individuals, however, may be qualified for government health benefits that will pay a portion of the cost of wisdom teeth removal.
+Medicare does not cover the majority of dental treatments, including wisdom teeth extraction.
+However, some individuals may be qualified for government health benefits that will pay a portion of the cost of wisdom teeth removal.

-How long is the waiting list for wisdom teeth removal?
+How long is the waiting list for wisdom teeth extraction?

 It depends on the availability of the dentist or surgeon; however, at the clinic, the typical wait period is usually 1-2 weeks.
-If the patient agrees to the surgery straight away, wisdom teeth extraction may usually be done directly after the consultation.
+If the patient agrees to the surgery immediately, wisdom teeth extraction may be done directly after the consultation.
 It generally takes 45-90 minutes to complete the operation.

 When does wisdom teeth removal pain stop?

-Unless you have an infection or a dry socket, which occurs when a blood clot is removed from the extraction site, pain following wisdom teeth extraction generally lasts 3 to 1 week.
+Unless you have a wisdom tooth infection or a dry socket, which happens when a blood clot is removed from the extraction site, pain following wisdom teeth extraction generally lasts for one to three weeks.

 What happens if you wait too long to get wisdom teeth out?